murtagh97/segmentator_unet/README.md

-# Lung Fields Segmentator: Model and Deployment
+# Lung Fields Segmentation: Model and Deployment
 <a href="https://share.streamlit.io/murtagh97/segmentator_unet/main" target="_blank">live app</a>

 This repository contains a project that examines the use of <a href="https://arxiv.org/abs/1505.04597" target="_blank">UNet</a> model to segment the lung fields from a set of front view chest X-rays given in the <a href="https://www.isi.uu.nl/Research/Databases/SCR/" target="_blank">SCR dataset</a>, with the final model deployed in the <a href="https://share.streamlit.io/murtagh97/segmentator_unet/main" target="_blank">live app</a> built with <a href="https://streamlit.io/" target="_blank">Streamlit</a>.